 Under "Recapture", if the home is sold prior to the end of the required affordability period a portion of the net sales proceeds from the sale, if any, will be returned to be used for other HOME-eligible activities.
 The portion of the net sales proceeds that is returned is equal to the amount of HOME funds invested in the property less the amount for each full month that the residence was occupied by the homebuyer or property owner as his/her/their principal residence.
-Any funds remaining after the distribution of the net sales proceeds to all lien holders, including the City of Denton, will be returned to the amount of 'net sales proceeds' available at the time of such occurrence.
+Any funds remaining after the distribution of the net sales proceeds to all lien holders, including the City of Denton, will be returned to the homeowner.
+In the event of a sale, short sale or foreclosure, the amount recaptured will be limited to the amount of 'net sales proceeds' available at the time of such occurrence.
 If there are insufficient funds remaining from the sale of the property and the City recaptures less than or none of the recapture amount due, and maintain data in each individual file that provides the amount of the sale and the distribution of the funds.
 This will document that there were no net sales proceeds; or the amount of the net sales proceeds was insufficient to cover the full amount due; and that no proceeds were distributed to the homeowner.